 Proven experience with Macintosh and Windows operating systems.

-Proven experience using Adobe Photoshop and other software to perform color and tonal matching and image optimization.
+Proven intermediate experience using Adobe Photoshop and other software to perform color and tonal matching and image optimization.

 Bachelor's degree in photography or a related field desirable.